 Like an SLA, terms of service outline a set of regulations all platform users (buyers and sellers included) must follow.
 It should outline the details of acceptable use and determine limits of liability.

-Airbnb's terms of service establish rules and guidelines for renting, hosting, and using the platform.
+For example, Airbnb's terms of service establish rules and guidelines for renting, hosting, and using the platform.
 Included are policies on how to manage a listing, cancel a stay, anti-discrimination, and report violations.

 For peer-to-peer and service-based marketplaces, you can build trust by establishing terms for respectful communications, appropriate behavior, safety, and use of personal property.
 Both buyers and vendors would be expected to abide by the code of conduct.

-Poshmark's community guidelines outline how they expect the Poshmark community to interact, what the platform is for, what it's not for, and penalties.
+For example, Poshmark's community guidelines outline how they expect the Poshmark community to interact, what the platform is for, what it's not for, and penalties.